sequenceiq/slider/src/site/markdown/slider_specs/index.md

 Specifications
 ---

-Information / material to co-exist in the project.
-The entry point for partners that will leverage Slider.
+The entry points to leverage Slider are:

 - [Specifications for AppPackage](application_package.md)
 - [Documentation for the SliderCLI](apps_on_yarn_cli.md)